vDiesel19/r-medicine-2021/src/markdown/virtual_speaker_guide_old.md

 ---
-id: 'virtual-speaker-training'
+id: "virtual-speaker-guide-old"
 header_1: Virtual Speaker Guide
 sections:
 		- header_2: Welcome!
 			text_1: '<p>We are excited to welcome you as a speaker for R/Medicine 2021.
 As a reminder, the event will take place virtually Tuesday, August 24-27, during Eastern Daylight Time.
 Please click through the tabs on this page to access information.</p>'
 			list_items: ''
 			sub_section: ''
 			text_2: ''